Science Fiction, Speculative Fiction, Dystopian Literature

-At first glance, The Handmaid's Tale seems to fit well into the genre of science fiction, with its new social caste system, alternate view of the future, and abandonment of technology for primitive ceremonial systems.
-However, the author herself disagrees with this characterization.
-In 2005 Atwood presented the argument that her work is speculative fiction rather than science fiction, and that the two genres are really different:
+The Handmaid's Tale seems to fit well into the genre of science fiction, with its new social caste system, alternate view of the future, and abandonment of technology for primitive ceremonial systems.
+Case closed, right?

-Atwood points to this idea of utopia or dystopia specifically in an exchange between the narrator and Moira that takes place before the Republic takes over:
+Atwood points to this idea of utopia or dystopia specifically in an exchange between the narrator and Moira:

 [The narrator] said there was more than one way of living with your head in the sand and that if Moira thought she could create Utopia by shutting herself up in a women-only enclave she was sadly mistaken.
 (28.7)

-Female characters are frequently told in The Handmaid's Tale how much safer, more protected and better off they are.
-By themselves, those are utopian characteristics, but in this context, they're anything but.
+Female characters are often told in The Handmaid's Tale how much safer, more protected and better off they are.
+By themselves, those are utopian characteristics... but in this context, they're anything but.